sensu-community/monitoring-pipelines/README.md

 2. All resource definitions must be written in YAML for consistency and comment support.

+3. Resource definitions should NOT include a namespace.

-3. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).
+4. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).

-4. Asset resources must include a version reference in their name.
+5. Asset resources must include a version reference in their name.

 ## Contributing